 What’s nice about having these multiple base camps is that they’re not independent, competing base camps; instead, we all leverage from one another.
 As one team learns something, it’s communicated to the other teams, and they see if they can use it or not and vice versa.
 In a sense, we’re working as one larger team, but because people can only process so much, everyone is focusing on his or her one effort and it’s contributing to the work of the larger unit.

 We want to get the good instability control, higher convergence, and good shape control at the same time.
 That’s probably going to be most of our concentration of effort for the upcoming fiscal year, to combine those elements into one while also doing science experiments to better understand what’s going on in the hohlraums.
-The engineering teams are working with the physics teams to try to address those more mundane issues of how to hold the capsules in without getting these perturbations that tear it up.
+The engineering teams are working with the physics teams to try to address the issue of how to hold the capsules in without getting these perturbations that tear it up.
 That’s the near-term tactic, and we’ll have to see where we stand at the end of next year.

 In addition, because the levels of performance that have been achieved are starting to get useful for high energy density physics purposes, we’re starting to spin off, for example, the high-foot implosion for applications for reactions-in-flight radiochemistry and other nuclear research that can take advantage of the level of neutrons that are being produced with NIF.